 He reports all of this to his employer Drexler Hewitt and Hewitt's associate Miss Charley.
 Hewitt then has to let slip some information.
 Harold is wanted by his wife back in New York City.
 Rosow's job is to pick up Harold's trail again, find him and convince him to return to New York to his wife or take him back forcibly.

-After a few more adventures Rosow finds Harold who reveals that is a survivor of the 9/11 disaster.
+After a few more adventures Rosow finds Harold who reveals he is a survivor of the 9/11 disaster.
 A few other secrets get aired as well.
 It is here that the story takes on a new dimension with Rosow's new job of taking Harold home to see his long abandoned wife.
 He must convince Harold to live up to his responsibility as a husband, to give up his new found freedom even if it means sacrificing a life that finally gave him purpose.

 There's a lot going on in the story at this point.
 The movie ceases to be just another homage to noir classics and private eyes of days gone by.
 There's a poignancy that slowly rises to the surface.
 Rosow's hard edge gives way to a tender side, and we start to see the reason for his despondency.
 It links him to Harold in a way that shocks him.